alexvaua/site/README.md

 #  Repo for website content
-*The original repoof this site here: https://github.com/Pinegrow/MrPineCone*
+*The original repo of this site here: https://github.com/Pinegrow/MrPineCone*